RomanAlexandroff/42-Prague-Smart-Sign/README.md

 Welcome to the README for the 42 Prague Smart Sign — a self-sufficient information display designed to be installed on a cluster door.
 Its purpose is to notify students when the cluster is reserved for an exam and prevent them from accidental entering.
 The device automatically retrieves exam dates from Intra and displays appropriate warnings and information on its e-paper screen.
 In the spare time it simply displays the cluster number.

+For more information please refer to the technical documentation in this repository.

 ## Usage

 Once the 42 Prague Smart Sign is installed and powered on, it will automatically retrieve exam dates from Intra and update the display accordingly.
 The device operates in the following states:
 1. **Normal state**: The device displays only the number of the cluster.
-2. **Pre-exam warning**: On the day of an exam, the device adds a small warning sign indicating an upcoming exam later in the day.
+2. **Pre-exam warning**: On the day of an exam, the device adds a small warning note informing about an upcoming exam later in the day.
+This way students who want to settle in the room may plan their work with the cluster availability limitations in mind.
-3. **1-hour countdown**: 1 hour before the exam starts a countdown.
-The device displays a big warning sign with the minutes left until the exam.
+3. **1-hour countdown**: 1 hour before the exam a countdown starts.
+The device displays a big sign with the minutes left until the exam, telling students that it is time to vacate the room.
-4. **Exam in progress**: During the exam, the device displays a big red warning sign with the exact exam end time.
+4. **Exam in progress**: During the exam, the device displays a big bright-red warning sign indicating the ongoing exam.
+The drastically changed colour pallet attracts attention, increasing the sign's efficiency.
-4. **Last hour of exam**: The exact time changes into a countdown.
 5. **Post-exam state**: After the exam ends, the device returns to its normal state, displaying the number of the cluster.

-The device operates fully automatically and does not require any input from school personnel.
+The device operates fully automatically and does not require any input from the school personnel.

 ## Features